volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 tag:
   - Other
 promote: false
-metaDescription: Learn Top 5 Git Commands Every Experienced Developer Should Know - cherry-pick, reset, merge, rebase and reflog.
+metaDescription: Learn The Top 5 Git Commands Every Experienced Developer Should Know - cherry-pick, reset, merge, rebase and reflog.
-teaser: Most applications cannot be successfully developed by one person - they usually require the collaboration of a few developers that work and share the same code.
-To make the development easier and more robust - a version control system is needed that...
+teaser: Most applications cannot be successfully developed by one person - they usually require the collaboration of multiple developers working on and sharing the same code.
+To make development easier and more robust - a version control system is needed that...
 date: 2021-02-10T09:35:15.628Z
 ---
-Most applications cannot be successfully developed by one person - they usually require the collaboration of a few developers that work and share the same code.
+Most applications cannot be successfully developed by one person - they usually require the collaboration of multiple developers working on and sharing the same code.

-To make the development easier and more robust - a version control system is needed that keeps track of all the changes made by the team members, even if a few of them worked with the same files.
+To make development easier and more robust - a version control system is needed that keeps track of all changes made by team members, even if some of them work with the same files.

-Mastering Git commands is a must-have skill for successful collaboration and code delivery.
+Mastering Git commands is a must for successful collaboration and code delivery.

-Today we will learn the top 5 git commands every experienced developer should know.
+Today, we'll learn the 5 most important Git commands that every experienced developer should know.

-We will skip the basic commands, like **git config**, **git clone**, etc assuming that you used and know them.
+We'll skip the basic commands like **git config**, **git clone**, etc. assuming you've already used them.

 ## git cherry-pick

-This command is extremely helpful for applying the changes from the specific commit by creating a new commit on the active branch.
+This command is extremely useful for applying the changes from the particular commit by creating a new commit on the active branch.

 `git cherry-pick <commit>`

 #### Example

-Imagine working with a component that displays a formatted date.
-The component is finished, but it is using the native **Date** object in JavaScript:
+Imagine you are working with a component that displays a formatted date.

+The component is ready, but it uses the native **Date** object in JavaScript:

 ```javascript
 const date = new Date("2020/12/31");